What is Pupil Premium?

 In order to help all schools address the statistical imbalance, the government provides extra funding to specific groups of children.
 In years 1 to 6, this funding amounts to £1320 for each child who:

 - Is in receipt of, or has over the past six years ever been in receipt of, free school meals.
-(Please feel free to contact Mrs Saunders in the school office for a confidential discussion if you would like to know more about whether you might be eligible and how to apply for free school meals).
+(Please feel free to contact Mrs Woolmer in the school office for a confidential discussion if you would like to know more about whether you might be eligible and how to apply for free school meals).

 There is an increased funding amount of £1900 for any child who is, or ever has been, in local authority care.